excellent reviews view over 10000 reviews

 How does it work?

-Pop rivets involve using a riveter which pulls the mandrel into the body, causing the mandrel to expand and fix into place by forming a tight seal underneath.
-When secured, the mandrel pulled through will then completely snap off creating a permanent fixture.
+Pop rivets require a riveter that pulls the mandrel into the body, causing it to expand and create a tight seal underneath.
+Once secured, the mandrel snaps off, forming a permanent fixture.

 Types of Pop Rivets